-Children love to decorate and get into the feeling of the season.
-They are even more motivated by contributing to the decorations with things they handcrafted.
-It doesn’t need to be expensive or a masterpiece it just needs to be fun and creative and give them a sense of accomplishment.
+Children get a sense of accomplishment and pride by contributing to the decorations.
+It doesn’t need to be expensive or a masterpiece, it just needs to be fun and creative, giving them a sense of accomplishment.

 When crafting with young children be sure to use washable non toxic paints and felt pens.
 It is a good idea to cover your workspace with an old sheet or plastic tablecloth.
 Keep sharp objects, scissors and knives away from small children who are not able to use them safely.
 Pick a time for crafting when there is no stress on anyone.
 You won’t want to do it just before a mealtime or just before bedtime when it might be too hard for them to settle down and get some sleep.

 The most important part of doing Halloween crafts with your child is the quality time you spend together.
-Make it simple so no one stresses out over fine details and ruins the quality time.
+Make it simple no one stresses out over fine details and ruins the quality time.

 Be sure to encourage their ideas and have their handiwork on display when they are done.

 Come and check us out for more fun Halloween decals and pins at CREEKTEE/CREEKZEE

 Here are some quick, inexpensive and effortless ideas:

 Ghost Gobblers – Buy a bag of lollipops.
 Next, cut small pieces of white fabric from a thrift store find, an old sheet or pillowcase, making it just big enough to drape over the lollipop.
 Tie a bow out of a small piece of black ribbon around the top of the stick where it meets the candy.
 Glue on small bits of black felt for eyes and mouth and there you have some ghosts to be gobbled up!
 To use it as a table decoration poke holes in a pumpkin with an awl or round screwdriver and adorn the whole thing with Ghost Gobblers.